What Is Alex Jones' Net Worth and Salary?

 Earnings and Income

-After his lawyers accidentally leaked Jones' entire text history, we learned that during the 2018 CPAC conference Infowars grossed $800,000 on a single DAY.
+After his lawyers accidentally leaked Jones' entire text history, we learned that during the 2018 CPAC conference, Infowars grossed $800,000 in a single DAY.

 Infowars and Personal Bankruptcies

-In November 2021 Jones and his companies were found liable for defamation in a lawsuit brought by several families that were victims of the 2012 Sandy Hook Elementary shooting.
+In November 2021, Jones and his companies were found liable for defamation in a lawsuit brought by several families of the victims of the 2012 Sandy Hook Elementary shooting.

-On December 2, 2022, Alex Jones filed for personal bankruptcy protection in Texas.
-In his filing he listed $ to $10 billion in liabilities owed to as many as 99 creditors.
-He listed $1 to $10 million worth of total assets.
+On December 2, 2022, Jones filed for personal bankruptcy protection in Texas.
+In his filing, he listed $1 billion to $10 billion in liabilities owed to as many as 99 creditors.
+He listed $1 million to $10 million worth of total assets.

 Defamation Damages